nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 Specifically, it refines the additive increase algorithm of Reno so that the connection can stay longer in the stable state by incrementing cwnd by 1/cwnd for every other new ACK received after the available bandwidth has been fully utilized, i.e. when N exceeds beta.
 Otherwise, Veno increases its cwnd by 1/cwnd upon every new ACK receipt as in Reno.

 In the multiplicative decrease algorithm, when Veno is in the non-congestive state, i.e. when N is less than beta, Veno decrements its cwnd by only 1/5 because the loss encountered is more likely a corruption-based loss than a congestion-based.
 Only when N is greater than beta, Veno halves its sending rate as in Reno.

 More information at: http://dx.doi.org/10.1109/JSAC.2002.807336

-Bic
+BIC
 ^^^

-In TCP Bic the congestion control problem is viewed as a search problem.
+In TCP BIC the congestion control problem is viewed as a search problem.
 Taking as a starting point the current window value and as a target point the last maximum window value (i.e. the cWnd value just before the loss event) a binary search